microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 **Defender for Cloud's Cloud Workload Protection features**: Extends Defender for Cloud's threat detection capabilities and advanced defenses to your GitHub resources.

-If you’d like to see this in action, please follow technical walkthrough for DevSecOps with Contoso Traders.
+If you’d like to see this in action, please follow the technical walkthrough for DevSecOps with Contoso Traders.

 ## Summary